mothe-at/VMPerf-To-Graphite-PowerShell-Script/README.md

 ### Some additional notes
 - By design principles a PowerShell Script should not generate any output, unless an error orrurs.
 We follow this principle and if you want to see what the script is doing, add the `-Verbose` parameter to your call.
+- For the user who will access VCenter, read-only permissions are enough.
+-
+## To-Do List
+- [ ] Sending metrics to more than one Carbon host at a time.
+- [ ] Ability to read from non-clustered ESX implementations.

 ## Syntax
 `VMPerf-To-Graphite.ps1 [[-Server] <String>] [[-User] <String>] [[-Password] <String>] [[-Protocol] <String>] [[-Datacenter] <String[]>] [[-Cluster] <String[]>] [[-Graphiteserver] <String>] [[-Graphiteserverport] <Int32>] [[-Group] <String>] [[-Sleepseconds] <Int32>] [[-Iterations] <Int32>] [[-FromLastPoll] <String>] [-Whatif] [[-EventLogLevel] <String>] [<CommonParameters>]`